 - Horse chestnut seed extract is as effective as compression stockings in short term to reduce oedema and pain of CVI but long term results are not available.

-- The use of pentoxifylline (trental) and anti platelets like aspirin and platelet derived growth factor helps in promoting healing and preventing recurrence of venous ulcers.
+- The use of pentoxifylline (trental) and antiplatelets like aspirin and platelet-derived growth factor helps in promoting healing and preventing recurrence of venous ulcers.

-- Problems in calf and foot muscle pump function play an important role in development of CVI.
+- Problems in calf and foot muscle pump function play an important role in the development of CVI.

-- Thus exercise to re-establish muscle pump function may prove beneficial as a supplementary therapy to medical and surgical treatment in advanced CVI.
+- Thus exercise to re-establish muscle pump function may prove beneficial as supplementary therapy to medical and surgical treatment in advanced CVI.